Home > How to Navigate the Schengen Visa Proof of Funds Requirement

 The bank statements should:

-• Be recent
+• Be recent.

-• Clearly display your name and account details
+• Clearly display your name and account details.

-• Show sufficient funds for the trip
+• Show sufficient funds for the trip.

-Sometimes, you may also be asked to submit proof of income, such as pay stubs – especially if you're employed.
-When beginning the visa application process, the visa center or consulate will provide you with a list of all of the required documentation you need to submit.
+When beginning the visa application process, the visa center or consulate will provide you with an official checklist of all of the required documentation you need to submit, including those related to your funds.

 Do I have to provide proof of income when applying for a Schengen visa?

-If you’re retired, on sabbatical, or currently not working, as long as you have an ample amount of money in your bank account (checking or savings), this should also be sufficient for your visa application.
-Just keep in mind that these funds do need to be readily available to you.
+If you’re retired or currently not working, as long as you have an ample amount of money in your bank account, this should also be sufficient for your visa application.

 How do I show proof of funds for my Schengen visa application?